frankfredj/Data-Cleaning/README.md

 # General pipeline

-Numerics and factors are seperated, and the later will be one-hot encoded.
+Numerics and factors are separated, and the later will be one-hot encoded.
 Missing factor values will be treated as their own category.
 Missing numeric values will be imputed via a Random Forest algorithm.
 This is done separately, without merging the training and testing files.